Sorry, you need to enable JavaScript to visit this website.

 Understand Yourself

-In this, the first phase, CiM provides self-assessment activities and exercises to help students understand their interests, values, skills, and personality.
-These tools help students learn more about themselves and their goals for their physician career as well as narrow the list of specialties to those that might be a good fit.
+In this, the first phase, CiM provides self-assessment activities and exercises to help you understand their interests, values, skills, and personality.
+These tools help you learn more about yourself and your goals for your physician career as well as narrow the list of specialties to those that might be a good fit.

 Explore Options